mat-docs/ATLAS.Site/docs/developer-resources/atlas/display-api/prerequisites.md

 ## ATLAS

-- A recent version ATLAS 10 should be installed for testing custom displays, see [McLaren Applied Software Portal](https://www.mclarenelectronics.com/Portal)
+- A recent version ATLAS 10 should be installed for testing custom displays, see [Motion Applied Software Portal](https://www.mclarenelectronics.com/Portal)

 ## Required Knowledge